-A professional reader is an obscured profession in the publishing world, but necessary within the process of book publication.
-In this entry, I will talk about this profession and service that I offer professionally as a linguist and avid reader.
+A professional reader is an often misunderstood profession within the publishing world, but one which is key to the process.
+In this entry, I will talk about this profession and service that I offer as a linguist and avid reader.

 A reading, literary or analytical report is a document produced by professional, publishing or “first” readers which gives an opinion on a literary work.
 Positive and negative characteristics of a literary work are analyzed, exemplified and explained.
 The publishing report is sent to the publisher or publishing company so they can get a clearer picture of the literary work at hand.
 Publishers hire people, usually avid readers or professionals specialized in language studies to read manuscripts and prove its legibility, look for grammatical errors, misspellings, etc., as well as see specific publishing issues.
 This is the reason why they look for linguists who have had extensive experience in the revision of texts, have read many quantities of words and have special attention, patience and love for the written word, as well as for reading; a hobby that is only built through practice.

 The report contains no more than six pages and summarizes the plot of the book, includes a quality rating, a score of the work, and places it within an editorial line.
 The elements of a publishing report are the following: